2014mchidamb/Beyond-Lightning/README.md

 ### Transaction Malleability

-Another term that appears to be ubiquitous in discussions of issues with the Lightning Network is Transaction Malleability.
+Another term that appears to be ubiquitous in discussions of issues with the Lightning Network is transaction malleability.
+In simple terms, transaction malleability refers to the idea that minor modifications to a bitcoin transaction's data can lead to an identical transaction with a different hash.

+Why is this a big deal?
+Transaction malleability becomes a serious problem when the transaction hash is used as a unique identifier.
+For example, consider payment channels in the Lightning Network.
+Payment channels rely on the integrity of multiple unconfirmed transactions, with transactions building on top of one another.
+Thus, if some transaction were to become compromised in the chain of transactions, the transactions using that compromised transaction would also become invalidated.

 ## References
 [BIP 112](https://github.com/bitcoin/bips/blob/master/bip-0112.mediawiki)